wing328/r-twitter/docs/UserEntitiesUrl.md

 # twitter::UserEntitiesUrl

-Expanded details for the URL specified in the Users profile, with start and end indices.
+Expanded details for the URL specified in the User's profile, with start and end indices.

 ## Properties
 Name | Type | Description | Notes